CALL 911 OR GO DIRECTLY TO NEAREST DOCTOR OR HOSPITAL.

 DISCLAIMER: The information on this site is not intended or implied to be substituted for professional medical advice, diagnosis, or treatment.
 All content, including text, graphics, images, and information on or available through this website, is for general information purposes only.
 The Tyler Project makes no representation and assumes no responsibility for the accuracy of the information contained on or available through this website, and such information contained on or available through this website is subject to change without notice.
 You are encouraged to confirm any information obtained from or through this website with other sources and review all information regarding any medical condition or treatment with your physician.

 We try to provide helpful information to the viewers of this site only.

 The Family Service League

-A tireless, numbering over 600 professionals and support personnel, provides both physical and emotional support aid to Long Island’s most vulnerable citizens— giving them hope and an opportunity to address their problems and better their lives.
+A tireless, numbering over 600 professionals and support personnel provides physical and emotional support to Long Island’s most vulnerable citizens— giving them hope and an opportunity to address their problems and better their lives.
 Our tireless staff, numbering more than 600 professionals and support personnel, provides both physical and emotional aid to Long Island’s most vulnerable citizens— giving them hope, and an opportunity to address their problems and better their lives.

 The Suicide Prevention Lifeline